ibrahim-kocyigit/kocyigit-dsml/05_methodology/README.md

       * **Stage 7 (Modeling):** This stage focuses on maximizing predictive performance, often involving complex models and extensive hyperparameter tuning.
       * **Stage 9 (Deployment) & 10 (Feedback):** These stages are highly technical, involving the full MLOps lifecycle of packaging the model in an API, containerizing it, and monitoring its performance in production.

-## The 10 Stages of the Data Science Lifecycle

-This lifecycle represents a repeatable process for delivering robust and effective analytic solutions.

-1.  **[Business Understanding](./01_business_understanding.md)**: Defining the problem, objectives, and requirements from a purely business perspective.

-2.  **[Analytic Approach](./02_analytic_approach.md)**: Translating the business problem into a formal data science framework, including selecting the ML problem type and technical success metrics.

-3.  **[Data Requirements](./03_data_requirements.md)**: Specifying the exact data needed—including fields, formats, and sources—to execute the analytic approach.

-4.  **[Data Collection](./04_data_collection.md)**: Gathering the required data from all identified sources into a central location.

-5.  **[Data Understanding](./05_data_understanding.md)**: Performing Exploratory Data Analysis (EDA) to assess data quality, discover initial patterns, and validate assumptions.

-6.  **[Data Preparation](./06_data_preparation.md)**: Executing all data cleaning, transformation, and feature engineering tasks to create the final dataset for modeling.

-7.  **[Modeling](./07_modeling.md)**: Training, tuning, and selecting the best-performing model based on the cross-validation results from the training data.

-8.  **[Evaluation](./08_evaluation.md)**: Performing a final, unbiased evaluation of the champion model on the held-back test set to measure its real-world performance.

-9.  **[Deployment](./09_deployment.md)**: Integrating the validated model into the production environment to deliver business value.

-10. **[Feedback](./10_feedback.md)**: Monitoring the deployed model's performance and impact to guide future iterations and ensure its value is maintained over time.